Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 FNOL outsourcing pricing follows two main models: per-agent-hour and per-claim.
 The right model depends on your call volume predictability and how much control you want over staffing levels.

 Several factors push FNOL rates higher than standard customer service outsourcing.
 Insurance-specific training adds 2 to 4 weeks to the onboarding timeline compared to general support.
+Using dedicated agents rather than shared ones is essential for FNOL because of the specialized training required.
 Claims system integration requires dedicated IT setup time.
 Compliance monitoring and call recording requirements add operational overhead.
 And the stakes of errors are higher.
 A wrong policy number or missed coverage detail can delay an entire claim.

-For a carrier running a 20-agent FNOL team, moving from an in-house US operation at $30 per hour loaded to a nearshore partner at $18 per hour saves roughly $499,200 annually (20 agents x 2,080 hours x $12 rate difference).
+For a carrier running a 20-agent FNOL team, moving from an in-house US operation at $30 per hour loaded to a nearshore partner at $18 per hour saves roughly $499,200 annually.
+That is Call Force Global's worked example, not an industry figure: 20 agents x 2,080 hours x a $12 hourly gap.
 That calculation does not include the additional savings from eliminating facility costs, HR overhead, and the management layer required to run an in-house 24/7 operation.

 Watch for Hidden Costs